How to Endorse a Check: Checks 101

 Green banner at the top bears white text that says endorsing a check.
 Text in white font defines endorsing a check as when the recipient signs their name on the back of a check in order to allow a bank, or a third-party, to settle the check’s funds.
 Next to the definition, the back of a check can be seen with the name Maria Jones on the endorsement area features on the right of the graphic while a pen casually lays horizontally above the brand name and logo.
 Blue background bears Net Pay Advance logo and brand name in white at the bottom-left corner.
 Definition explaining what endorsing a check means.

 When someone pays you with a check, you will likely either want to deposit it into your account or cash it.
-(Although, there are other options we’ll touch on later in this article – including endorsing a check to someone else).
-To deposit a check into your account or cash it, you will need to authorize the bank to make the conversion of check to funds or cash.
-Endorsing a check helps the bank verify a person as the recipient and authorizes the transaction.
-That is how the transaction is wrapped up and the recipient of the check gets the money.
+(Although, there are other options we’ll touch on later in this article – including how to endorse a check to someone else).
+To do so, you will need to endorse the check.
+This authorizes the bank to convert the check to funds or cash.

 Who endorses a check?